GetSafariTours

 The Masai Mara: Concentrated Diversity

-The Masai Mara offers a more "action-packed" and immediately beautiful landscape.
+The Masai Mara offers a more "action-packed" and immediately striking landscape.
 Its name, "Mara," means "spotted" in the Maa language, referring to the signature acacia trees and bushes that dot the rolling green hills.

-1. Compact Size...
+1. Compact size...

-2. Leads to a higher Wildlife Density...
+2. Leads to higher wildlife density...

 The Main Event: Following the Great Migration